 - monitor and report on pupil progress

 - assess the quality of our provision

 We are required by law to pass some information that we hold about pupils and parents to the Local Authority and the Department for Education (DfE).
 The Local Authority may occasionally be required to share your personal and sensitive information with other government and/or partner agencies.
 The Local Authority will only share data when there is a statutory duty or legal requirement to do so, for example, where the Local Authority is required to provide a programme of assistance.
-Any data that the LA share with government and/or partner agencies will be strictly assessed and the Local Authority will ensure that the requirements of the Data Protection Act 1998 are complied with.
+Any data that the Local Authority shares with government and/or partner agencies will be strictly assessed and the Local Authority will ensure that the requirements of the Data Protection Act 1998 are complied with.

-In addition once our pupils reach the age of 13, the law requires us to pass on certain information about them to the Local Authority who has responsibilities in relation to the education or training of 13-19 year olds.
+In addition once our pupils reach the age of 13, the law requires us to pass on certain information about them to the Local Authority who has responsibilities in relation to the education or training of 13 to 19 year olds.
 We provide them with these pupils’ names and addresses, dates of birth, name(s)/address(es) of their parent(s)/guardian(s) and any other information relevant to their role.
 We may also share certain personal data relating to children aged 16 and over with post-16 education and training providers in order to secure appropriate services for them.

-We will also pass on certain relevant data to other organisations with which we work regularly, including Exam Boards, certain service providers, and the NHS.
+We will also pass on certain relevant data to other organisations with whom we work regularly, including Exam Boards, certain service providers, and the NHS.
 We limit this information to only that required to provide relevant services and as a general principle we will not give information about your child to anyone without your consent unless the law and our policies allow us to.

 If you need more information about how our Local Authority and/or DfE collect and use your information, please visit:

 - our local authority at Rochdale Council or

 - the DfE website at Department for Education